 I like his description that public speaking “is the key to unlocking empathy, stirring excitement, sharing knowledge and insights, and promoting a shared dream.”
 Make that a goal for your video.

-He emphasizes you are taking your audience on a journey.
-You are their tour guide.
+He emphasizes you are a tour guide taking your audience on a journey.
 Begin at their starting point.
-If you start just from your own point of view and knowledge, he says you can fail.
+If you start just from your own point of view and knowledge, you can fail.

 For fundraising, instead of an ask, give a gift.
 This might be giving your audience an insight or information they can apply to their life, or it might be giving them hope.

 “Many of the best talks are simply based on a personal story and a simple lesson to be drawn from it.”
 What is something surprising that can be learned from a story?

 “The same questions you ask as you do your research can help provide the blueprint for your talk.”
 As he puts it, “Use your own journey of discovery to suggest your talk’s key moments of revelation.”

 Four common traps: 1.
 The sales pitch: You sound like an ad, all “me, me, me,” and you fail to serve your audience.
 Instead of wanting to take something from your audience, give to them.
 2. The Ramble: Meandering with no clear direction.
 3. The Org Bore: Your organization’s internal workings can be fascinating to you, but probably boring to everyone else.
 Instead focus on people benefiting from your service or product.
 4. The Inspiration Performance: “The ruthless pursuit of every trick in the book to intellectually and emotionally manipulate the audience.”
 People quickly sense when they are being manipulated.
 Instead tell a worthwhile story.